gwax/www-gwax/posts/2005/09/shoulder-update-euphoria.rst

 happy.

 It may be a little limited but I have two arms again.
-[Insert exclamation to non-existant higher power]!
+[Insert exclamation to non-existent higher power]!